Heart of Glory: Production

 Writer and executive producer Maurice Hurley thought that "Heart of Glory" was the closest experience he had on the show to directly place his philosophy into a script.
-He later credited fellow executive producer Rick Berman with helping to write the script for "Heart of Glory", saying "When I had a problem, I could go in and we could sit there, close the door, yell and scream.
+He later credited fellow co-executive producer Rick Berman with helping to write the script for "Heart of Glory", saying "When I had a problem, I could go in and we could sit there, close the door, yell and scream.
 I'd pace, he'd make suggestions.
 The two of us made stories work in that room that had to be shot within a couple of days.
 We were under enormous time pressure, and we were working hand in glove.
 We had a wonderful time, on that show, especially."
 Hurley wrote the screenplay in two days from a story created by Herbert Wright and D. C. Fontana.
 Because of the delays, the Klingon language portions of the script didn't make any actual sense in translation and were simply Klingon sounding words created by Hurley.

 The story explained Lt.
 Worf's background for the first time in the series, including the story of Romulan betrayal at Khitomer which saw the death of his parents.
 While his foster parents were first mentioned in this episode, they were not seen until the fourth season episode "Family" and his stepbrother didn't appear on the show until the seventh season episode "Homeward".
 Michael Dorn was pleased with the outcome of this episode as he felt it showed the producers that the fans were just as interested in his character as the others in the main cast.
 He felt that it could have been taken further and wanted there to be an epic battle at the end of the episode.
 The Klingon battlecruiser seen in "Heart of Glory" was footage re-used from Star Trek: The Motion Picture, while the freighter was a general model which would come to be reused throughout The Next Generation and other Star Trek television series.